 The fight is very dynamic with strong use of environment, tactics and emotional turmoil.
 And to anyone saying that the Ace-Ops should have won, well you weren’t paying attention.
 Not only does ever member of Team RWBY have a strong semblance, compared to just half to the Ace-Ops, but when the order comes down and emotional tensions are high, the Ace-Ops are all over the place, while team RWBY is unified.
 Important to this is all the work that came before, the little details show the how much less unified the Ace-Ops were and how some of them got closer to Team RWBY than others, etc. Also take into consideration the differences in how much they’ve been through.
 The Ace-Ops spend most of their time hunting down low level Grimm and criminals, with all the resources and authority they could possibly need at their disposal.
 Team RWBY meanwhile has faced treason, temporary dissolution of the group, lots of time fighting against greater forces on their own and much stronger Grimm over the course of their journeys.
 They’ve gone through the fires and really forged themselves into a much stronger group.
 The Ace-Ops never had that level of testing and when they got their first true test they crumpled before their opposition did.
 Also Marrow held back big time, if he had had Harriet’s conviction and aggression the Ace-Ops probably would have won, it’s that the Ace-Ops lacked the same strength of emotion and conviction that leads to their downfall.
 Personally I think the main selling point of that fight was the Yang & Blake vs Elm & Vine portion because that was much more tactically rich – which is a shame because I really want to see Ruby personally start kicking more ass again, but she did have the most difficult and dedicated opponent so oh well.

 That being said one minor complaint I have is with the auras.
-In past Volumes everyone seem like could take a lot more punishment and the time their aura broke was arbitrary, not it seems like 1 or 2 good hits is all it takes.
+In past Volumes everyone seem like could take a lot more punishment and the time their aura broke was arbitrary, now it seems like 1 or 2 good hits is all it takes to break them.
 I’m glad the team at Rooster Teeth is working on dealing with aura as a defense mechanism, but frankly it still feels like they are just having the aura break at convenient times rather than with any kind of tactics or consistency, and the brevity of some fights compared to other fights being much longer and drawn out is a bit of a disappointment.

 Overall Volume 7 is a very strong volume.
 It has great battles, a strong emotional thru line, solid thematic grounding and strong execution on most fronts.
 It has some hiccups in the writing and the overall construction, and it did not capitalize on the full potential of some characters or aspects of the setting, but it did a good job.
 Definitely stronger than Volumes 5 & 6.
 I would personally rate it lower than Volumes 3 & 4, but it’s the first Volume since those two to reach the same general caliber of quality.
 Hopefully Volume 8 follows in 7’s footsteps and proves itself worth the wait.